afonse03/afonse03/README.md

-### Hi there 👋 I'm Amanda Fonseca
+### Hi there, I'm Amanda Fonseca 👋

-🔭 I’m currently working on: capstone projects to button up my journey with Codeup
+🔭 I’m currently working on capstone projects to button up my journey with Codeup.

-👀 I’m interested in: website design, graphic design, photography, and videography
+👀 I’m interested in website design, graphic design, photography, and videography.

-📕 Skills: JavaScript, HTML, CSS, and JQuery
+📕 Skills: JavaScript, HTML, CSS, and JQuery.

+👯 I’m looking to collaborate on anything that will help me become a better software developer.

-🌱 I’m currently learning: the Spring framework, MySQL, and other back-end languages
+🌱 I’m currently working on strengthing my skills in front-end and back-end development through Udemy courses.

-📫 How to reach me: amanda.m.fonseca03@gmail.com
+💬 Ask me about my journey from the zoo world to the tech industry.

+📫 You can reach me through email at amanda.m.fonseca03@gmail.com.

-⚡ Fun fact: when I have spare time, I love to drag race my 2010 Mustang GT named Black Widow
+⚡ Fun fact: when I have spare time, I love to drag race my 2010 Mustang GT named Black Widow.

 <!--
 **afonse03/afonse03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.